shrey2003/MOVIE-FY/README.md

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit them (`git commit -am 'Add new feature'`).
+3. Make your changes and commit them (`git commit -a 'Add new feature'`).
 4. Push to the branch (`git push origin feature-branch`).
 5. Create a new Pull Request.